-Masdar estimate that the typical workforce during the peak construction period is 535 workers for a solar PV plant of this size.
+Masdar confirm that the typical workforce during the peak construction period 1,146 workers for a solar PV plant of this size.
 During the early stages of construction, the worker numbers will be low (under 100) but will rise quickly from month 5 when the civils work begins.
 After the peak level has been reached, the local workforce will gradually be reduced leading up to the start of operations.
-This will be confirmed by the EPC contractor.

 The workforce will comprise a mix of highly qualified specialists, technicians and low-skilled personnel.
-Lowskilled construction workers will receive job-appropriate training before starting work on the Project.
+Low-skilled construction workers will receive job-appropriate training before starting work on the Project.
 This includes basic training on health, safety and environment (HSE), labour management and, where required for specific job profiles, vocational training.